 - The opportunity for love (agapē)

-- The opportunity to build the kingdom of God
+- The opportunity to build the Kingdom of God

 Our dominant view of happiness becomes our purpose in life, and if we pursue that purpose for a long enough time, it becomes our identity—who we are—our second nature.

 It cannot be said that human beings require suffering in order to move from the more superficial levels of happiness/identity to the higher (more pervasive, enduring, and deep) ones.
-However, this more positive impetus to move toward the more pervasive, enduring, and deep identity can be greatly assisted by emptiness, weakness, vulnerability.
+However, this more positive impetus to move toward a more pervasive, enduring, and deep identity can be greatly assisted by emptiness, weakness, and vulnerability.

 In my life, I have seen how powerful the lower levels of identity can be.
-Yet, I truly desired the higher levels of happiness/identity.
-Though this vision was quite powerful in me, I found myself transfixed by the lower levels—almost unable to move myself beyond them.
+Yet, I truly desired higher levels of happiness/identity.
+Though this vision was quite powerful in me, I found myself transfixed by the lower levels—almost unable to move beyond them.
 This is where the “power of emptiness, weakness, and vulnerability” came into my life.
-Experiences of my physical limitation (particularly progressive blindness starting at the age of 31) broke the spell of unmitigated pursuit of ego, status, and power.
+Experiences of my physical limitation (particularly progressive blindness starting at the age of 31) broke the spell of the unmitigated pursuit of ego, status, and power.

 I had a genuine Pauline experience of having to look at life anew, to look for a more pervasive purpose in the face of a loss of power, and to reexamine what I was living for in light of a loss of control.
-I had to become more dependent on God, to trust in His ways, and to trust more radically in His logic of love.
+I had to become more dependent on God, trust in His ways, and trust more radically in His logic of love.

 This liberating power of suffering is not restricted to physical or psychological weakness.
 It also applies most poignantly to the anticipation of death.

-Death might be the best gift we have been given, because it calls us to our deepest life-definition and self-definition, and—in the words of Jean-Paul Sartre—to the creation of our essence.
+Death might be the best gift we have been given because it calls us to our deepest life-definition and self-definition and—in the words of Jean-Paul Sartre—to the creation of our essence.
 If we believe in an afterlife, we take this authentic self-definition (say, love) with us into our eternity.
 But even if we do not believe in an afterlife, death still constitutes an indispensable gift of life, for it prevents us from interminably delaying the creation of our essence.